 - Open http://localhost:8000 in your browser

-- Start uploading documents, creating notes, or just chatting
+- Start uploading documents, creating markdowns, or coordinating agents

 Useful Commands